meonwax/photo-gallery/README.md

-## Photo gallery
+# Photo gallery

-### Description

-...has to be written...

-### Installation
+## Installation
-- Copy all files to a directory accessible by the webserver.
+- Copy all files to a directory accessible by the webserver
 - Make these three directories writable by the webserver:
   - htdocs/thumbs/
   - smarty/templates_c/